-Information contained herein supplements or supersedes the basic manual only in those areas listed in this supplement.
-For limitations, procedures, and performance information not contained in this supplement, consult the basic_Pilot's Operating Handbook.
+The information contained herein supplements or supersedes the basic manual only in those areas listed in this supplement.
+For limitations, procedures, and performance information not contained in this supplement, consult the basic Pilot's Operating Handbook.

 Manager, Flight Test Branch, ANM-160L Federal Aviation Administration, LAACO Transport Airplane Directorate